nerditron/retext-anti-woke/readme.md

-import retextEnglish from 'retext-english' import retextAntiWoke from 'retext-anti-woke' import retextStringify from 'retext-stringify' import { read } from 'to-vfile' import { unified } from 'unified' import { reporter } from 'vfile-reporter'
+import retextEnglish from 'retext-english' import retextAntiWoke from 'retext-anti-woke' import retextStringify from 'retext-stringify' import {read} from 'to-vfile' import {unified} from 'unified' import {reporter} from 'vfile-reporter'

 const file = await unified()
   .use(retextEnglish)